St. Louis–San Francisco 1630: Excursion service

-In December 1965, the Eagle-Picher donated No. 1630 to the Illinois Railway Museum (IRMX) in Union, Illinois, it arrived on the museum's property in 1967.
-Upon arrival, No. 1630 would sit as a static display piece for four years until 1971, when the IRMX decided to return the engine to operating condition to haul excursion trains for the museum, after a year of work, No. 1630 made its first movements under its own power on November 28, 1972, running up and down the museum's wye.
-The locomotive would haul the museum's excursion trains for thirty-two years until it was taken out of service in 2004 for a major rebuild, and after more than nine years undergoing repairs and a federally mandated rebuild, it was returned back to operating condition on October 30, 2013.
+In December 1965, the Eagle-Picher donated No. 1630 to the Illinois Railway Museum (IRMX) in Union, Illinois.
+No. 1630 would remain as a static display for four years until 1971, when the IRMX decided to return the engine to operating condition to haul excursion trains for the museum; after a year of work, No. 1630 was fired up and made its first movements under its own power on September 28, 1972, it hauled its first excursion train for the museum two months later on November 28.

+The locomotive would haul the museum's excursion trains for thirty-two years until it was taken out of service in 2004 for a major rebuild; after more than nine years of undergoing repairs and a federally mandated rebuild, it was returned back to operating condition on October 30, 2013.

 On Memorial Day weekend 2014, the locomotive returned to excursion service.
 In 2016, the locomotive received a cylinder overhaul, which, according to Steam department volunteer Nigel Bennett, made the locomotive "probably more powerful than she has been since her [sic] first arrival at IRM in the 1970’s."
 The locomotive, during Memorial Day weekend 2016, pulled 135 empty coal cars in storage at the museum as what was considered to be one of the longest revenue freight trains powered by a steam locomotive in at least 25 years, Bennett said.

-On September 15, 2018, No. 1630 celebrated its 100th birthday were it operated and hauled excursions for the museum's annual Museum Showcase Weekend.
+On September 15, 2018, No. 1630 celebrated its 100th birthday where it operated and hauled excursions for the museum's annual Museum Showcase Weekend.
 On September 7, 2024, No. 1630 operated in a special night photo session.

 On April 30, 2025, due to a discovery of a mechanical issue, it was announced by the museum that the locomotive would be taken out of service to undergo its mandated Federal Railroad Administration (FRA) 1,472-day inspection, which was originally scheduled for 2029.
 The museum hopes to have No. 1630 back up and running again before the museum's 75th anniversary in 2028.